Skip to main content

 Mnemonics

-Most mnemonic strategies are based on imagery.
-There is no doubt that imagery can be an effective tool, but there is nothing particularly special about imagery.
-The advantage of imagery is that it provides an easy way of connecting information that is not otherwise readily connected.
-However,…
+Most mnemonic strategies use visual images.
+But as I say in The myth of imagery, while there is no doubt that imagery can be an effective tool, there is nothing particularly special about it.
+The advantage of imagery is that it provides an easy way of connecting information that is not otherwise…

 If you have a numbered list to memorize, the best mnemonic strategy is the pegword mnemonic.
 This mnemonic uses numbers which have been transformed into visual images.
 Here's the standard 1-10 set.